Are You Looking For Keratoconus Treatment?

 Keratoconus is an eye condition in which the round, oval cornea becomes thin over time and develops a cone-like bulge, resulting in severe vision loss.
-For many patients keratoconus ultimately necessitates corneal transplantation.
+For many Fort Collins and Denver Area patients, keratoconus ultimately necessitates corneal transplantation.

 Keratoconus and post-refractive corneal ectasia are the second most frequent indications for corneal transplantation, accounting for about 15% of the corneal transplants performed in the United States.
 Corneal transplantation has inherent risks that could result in permanent loss of vision and significantly impact the patient’s quality of life during the surgical recovery phase, with lost work time and often permanent changes in lifestyle.
 Any modality, such as corneal collagen cross-linking, that can delay or prevent corneal transplantation in patients with these conditions is of great benefit.